All Episodes

 Today I've got the melody.

-Republican Democrat, we Americans, we need to do away with both parties and just really start from scratch and think about what's best for this country.
+Americans, we need to do away with both parties and just really start from scratch and think about what's best for this country.

-You know what we need to do away with.
+You know what we need to do away with?

-No hate on this pro.
+No hate on this, bro.

 We need to put liberals out of business, Lisa.